-Even though the V2 Featherweight is never going to match the power and functionality of more expensive vacuums, it’s a useful model to have around the house.
+Even though the V2 Featherweight is never going to match the power and functionality of more expensive vacuums, it’s a handy tool for home cleaning.
 The lightweight design makes it convenient to use – plus you don’t need to worry about the battery running out like with cordless alternatives.

 - Price Range: £

 - Dust Capacity: 0.5L

 - Filter Type: Washable

 - The lightest vacuum on this list at just 1.6kg